Skip to main content

 The metabolic impact of this biochemical recalibration is observable in laboratory results.
 Beyond the visible reduction in abdominal fat, there are profound changes in the lipid profile.
 Studies have consistently shown that TRT can lead to a decrease in triglycerides.

-High triglycerides are a hallmark of and are directly linked to an increased risk of pancreatitis and atherosclerotic cardiovascular disease.
+High triglycerides are a hallmark of insulin resistance and are directly linked to an increased risk of pancreatitis and atherosclerotic cardiovascular disease.
 By improving insulin sensitivity, optimized testosterone levels allow the body to more efficiently clear these fats from the bloodstream.
 The effect on cholesterol can be more varied.

 Testosterone therapy systematically improves key markers of metabolic syndrome, most notably by reducing visceral fat and lowering blood triglycerides.